Find Free Snohomish County Public Records: Arrest, Probation & More

 If the case occurred prior to 1978, the Clerk’s Office will likely charge an additional research fee of $30 per hour.
 You can contact the office by phoning 425-388-3466 or emailing [email protected] to find out for sure.

 When ordering a copy by mail, the requester must specify the case number, as well as the defendant’s name.
-You can use the Washington Courts Online Case Search tool to locate the desired case number.
+You can use the Washington Courts Online Case Search Tool to locate the desired case number.
 Requesters must include a self-addressed stamped envelope plus payment in the form of a money order or cashier’s check made out to “Snohomish County Clerk.”

 Mail requests should be sent to the Clerk’s Office address above.